Both of You, Dance Like You Want to Win!: Plot

 Asuka Langley Soryu, the pilot of the mecha Evangelion Unit-02 who has recently arrived in Japan from Germany, moves in with Misato Katsuragi, commander of the special agency Nerv, and starts living with Shinji Ikari, pilot of the Eva-01.
 She and Shinji intercept the seventh in a series of mankind's enemies called Angels, Israfel, along Suruga Bay.
 Asuka, eager to show off her skills, strikes the enemy by slashing it with her Sonic Glaive; shortly afterward, however, Israfel splits into two small individuals, who defeat the two pilots and are temporarily stopped by the United Nations forces.

 While waiting for the enemy to resume its advance, Asuka and Shinji, under Misato's guidance, try to train themselves by synchronizing all their actions.
 After several days and nights spent acting in harmony in all the motions of daily life, Shinji and Asuka sleep alone at Misato's house, and Asuka urges Shinji not to enter her room.
-That night Asuka herself apparently sleepwalks into Shinji's room and lies down next to him.
+That night Asuka apparently sleepwalks into Shinji's room and lies down next to him.
 Shinji tries to kiss her, but stops himself when she starts calling out for her mother in her sleep.
 Meanwhile, Misato finds herself in a lift with her former lover, Ryoji Kaji, who kisses her.
-During the second clash against Israfel, Asuka and Shinji, aboard their Evangelions, perfectly synchronize their movements to a musical base and within a minute manage to defeat the enemy.
+During the second clash against Israfel, Asuka and Shinji, aboard their Evangelions, perfectly synchronize their movements to a musical accompaniment and within a minute manage to defeat the enemy.